 Welcome to NICOR’s July newsletter.
 As we approach the summer months, we have a lot to be proud of in the first quarter of…Read More

 NICOR collects data and produces analysis to enable hospitals and healthcare improvement bodies to monitor and improve the quality of care and outcomes of cardiovascular patients.
-NICOR manages six national clinical audits and a number of New Technology registries.
+NICOR currently manages 11 national clinical audits and health technology registries.
 NICOR is a unique partnership of clinicians, IT experts, analysts, academics and managers, which provides project, technical and analytical support for all of our audits and registries.

 We provide information to the Department of Health, the Care Quality Commission and other regulatory bodies to enable them to check that standards of care meet national guidelines for good practice, and to compare outcomes such as casemix-adjusted survival rates between hospitals.

 The National Cardiac Audit Programme (NCAP) comprises 11 specialty domains, each of which is focuses on a particular cardiovascular disease area or treatment:

 As well as the following Structural Heart Disease Registries:

 The aim is to deliver better outcomes for patients, both in terms of their chances of survival and the experience they have while being cared for.
 Each domain provides a background to the national picture and presents findings on how these are changing.

 The NCAP Annual Report for 2023 (2021/22 data) is currently in progress and will be published later this year.

 The 2022 report is available here: NCAP Annual Report for 2022.

 In June 2022, the NICOR cardiac audits transitioned to NHS Arden & GEM Commissioning Support Unit.
 If you have any general enquiries please contact NICOR via email firstname.lastname@example.org or for an queries on Data Access Requests (DARs) please email email@example.com.